[PDF] Narrating Conflict In The Middle East - eBooks Review

 Release Date : 2013-06-21

-Narrating Conflict In The Middle East written by Dina Matar and has been published by Bloomsbury Publishing this book supported file pdf, txt, epub, kindle and other format this book has been release on 2013-06-21 with Political Science categories.
+Narrating Conflict In The Middle East written by Dina Matar and has been published by Bloomsbury Publishing this book supported file pdf, txt, epub, kindle and other format this book has been release on 2013-06-21 with Social Science categories.

-The term conflict has often been used broadly and uncritically to talk about diverse situations ranging from street protests to war, though the many factors that give rise to any conflict and its continuation over a period of time vary greatly.
-The starting point of this innovative book is that it is unsatisfactory either to consider conflict within a singular concept or alternatively to consider each conflict as entirely distinct and unique; Narrating Conflict in the Middle East explores another path to addressing long-term conflict.
-The contributors set out to examine the ways in which such conflicts in Palestine and Lebanon have been and are narrated, imagined and remembered in diverse spaces, including that of the media.
+The term 'conflict' has often been used broadly and uncritically to talk about diverse situations ranging from street protests to war, though the many factors that give rise to any conflict and its continuation over a period of time vary greatly.
+The starting point of this innovative book is that to consider conflict within a singular concept disables a coherent analysis of the constituent factors behind any particular conflict.
+At the same time, to consider each conflict as entirely distinct and unique undermines an attempt to examine common factors in all conflicts.
+The contributors set out to explore alternative ways in which the long-term conflicts in Palestine and Lebanon have been and are narrated, imagined and remembered in diverse spaces, including that of the media.
 They examine discourses and representations of the conflicts as well as practices of memory and performance in narratives of suffering and conflict, all of which suggest an embodied investment in narrating or communicating conflict.
-In so doing, they engage with local, global, and regional realities in Lebanon and in Palestine and they respond dynamically to these realities.
+In so doing, they engage with local, global and regional realities in Lebanon and Palestine and they respond dynamically to these realities.

 Reporting The Middle East